grpc/proposal/L73-java-binderchannel/wireformat.md

 ## Flow Control

-Due to the limited binder buffer size of 1MB, BinderTransport supports transport-level flow control, aiming to keep use of the process transaction buffer to at most 128KB.
+Due to Android's limited per-process transaction buffer of 1MB, BinderTransport supports transport-level flow control, aiming to keep use of the process transaction buffer to at most 128KB.
 Each transaction we send adds to an internal count of unacknowledged outbound data (here the count refers to the "data size" of the parcels).
 If that exceeds 128KB, we’ll stop sending transactions until we receive an acknowledgement message from the transport peer.
 Each transport sends an acknowledgement for each 16KB received, which should avoid blocking the transport most of the time.

 [Binder]: https://developer.android.com/reference/android/os/Binder
 [Parcel]: https://developer.android.com/reference/android/os/Parcel